Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Introduction

-Thus, this work focuses on how to systematically obtain \textit{robust} nominal walking trajectories, which can then be utilized as reference signals for online planning algorithms or regulators.
 It is important to note that there exists previous work towards generating robust limit cycles \cite{dai2012optimizing}.
 However, these existing methods can be computationally expensive and do not scale easily to high-dimensional systems.
 Thus, the goal of this work is to develop a method of generating robust limit cycles in a way that is scalable to high-dimensional systems (such as the 18 degree-of-freedom (DOF) Atalante lower-body exoskeleton shown in Fig. \ref{fig:intro}).

 Our approach for generating robust walking gaits builds upon the Hybrid Zero Dynamics (HZD) method \cite{westervelt2003hybrid, grizzle20103d}.
 Importantly, this approach has been successfully deployed on several high-dimensional real-world legged robots \cite{sreenath2011compliant, ma2017bipedal, hereid2018dynamic, harib2018feedback, ma2019first, reher2020algorithmic}.
 The HZD framework encodes walking via nontrivial periodic orbits and directly accounts for discrete impact events.
 One advantage of this approach is that the stability of the walking can be analyzed using the method of Poincar\'e sections for systems with impulse effects \cite{grizzle2001asymptotically}.
 However, in practice, it can be difficult to synthesize and control these periodic orbits since 1) it can be computationally expensive to evaluate the Poincar\'e section for high-dimensional systems and 2) the timing of impact events for real-world systems is noisy, throwing the system off the nominal periodic orbit.
-Practically, the result is that numerous gaits must be generated to find one that works in the real world, and even then, these gaits are typically combined with regulators \cite{reher2021dynamic}.
+For these reasons, the existing approach towards generating robust gaits necessitates extensive user tuning \cite{tucker2021preference}.